-The actinomorphic flowers are arranged cymes or are solitary.
+The complete, perfect, actinomorphic flowers are arranged cymes or are solitary.
 The inflorescences typically have a white pubescence.
 The calyx has 5 unfused green sepals.
 The corolla has 5 fused purple blue petals forming a funnelform tube.
 There are 5 stamens fused to the throat of the corolla tube and at the point of attachment are numerous hairs.
 The ovary is superior with 3 locules and numerous seeds.
 The fruit is a capsule at maturity.

 Habitat: Ipomoea indica grows in Human Altered environments (abandoned fields, dumps, edges of yards/roadsides).

 Distribution: Ipomoea indica occurs on the central and northern island groupings in the Lucayan Archipelago.
 It is also distributed through out the tropical and subtropical areas of the world.